-Openscapes Champions is a mentorship program that empowers environmental scientists with open data science tools and grows the community of practice.
+Openscapes Champions is a mentorship program that empowers science teams with open data science tools and grows the community of practice.

 Openscapes empowers scientists by: